 If you miss a class, you are still required to turn in the assignments on time for full credit.
 Please contact me prior to turning in your assignment via e-mail as an attachment only.
 NO assignments will be accepted late at anytime.
-In the event that you are have an excused absence in accordance with AU's excused absence policy all assignments must be turned in no later than 3 days after the date you miss class.
+In the event that you are have an excused absence in accordance with AU's excused absence policy all assignments must be Please note that this syllabus is subject to amendments and modifications at the discretion of the instructor for the course 11 turned in no later than 3 days after the date you miss class.